ERCES Authority · Educational Reference

 NFPA 1221 did not prescribe a specific test grid methodology, producing inconsistency in acceptance testing documentation across jurisdictions.
 NFPA 1225 Chapter 18 requires:

-Acceptance testing deliverables now require a test report that maps every measurement point, its DAQ result, and the resulting pass/fail percentage for each floor and critical area.
+Acceptance testing deliverables now require a test report that maps every measurement point, its result, and the resulting pass/fail percentage for each floor and critical area.

 Designer Comparison Table